 A new force for food, farming, energy, and the environment

 AYERSfoundation is a charitable, educational, agricultural, and scientific non-profit corporation.
-We created the AYERSfoundation to promote, practice and teach sustainable agriculture, holistic nutrition, and healthy living as well as to increase the environmental literacy of our youth.
-We passionately believe that creating a real-world connection to local food and farming is the best way to re-connect each of us to our bodies, good health, and the environment.
+The foundation's goals are to promote, practice and teach sustainable agriculture, holistic nutrition, and healthy living as well as to increase the environmental literacy of our youth.
+We passionately believe that creating a real-world connection to local food and farming is the best way to get re-grounded, raise energy levels, and increase self awareness

 Our partnership pursues two complimentary strategies:

-Use existing, working farms as living classrooms for inquiry-based, Expeditionary Learning where children see, hear, feel and smell where food and agricultural products emanate and pitch in to help with the work of creating fresh food in an environmentally responsible manner.
-During 2010, we saw first-hand how these compelling experiences prompted nearly 500 student visitors to affiliate farms in southern Rhode Island to apply their academic and thinking skills to their own choices about food, land, and health.
+Use existing, working farms as living classrooms for inquiry-based, expeditionary learning where children see, hear, feel and smell where food and agricultural products emanate and pitch in to help with the work of creating fresh food in an environmentally responsible manner.
+Since 2010, we have seen first-hand how these compelling experiences prompted nearly 5000 student visitors to affiliated farms in southern Rhode Island and Eastern CT to apply their academic and thinking skills to their own choices about food, land, and health.

 Help sustain and grow entrepreneurial farms and the farm economies of New England and other bioregions by building educated food awareness and demand for farm fresh food among families, schools, and other consumer groups and by helping farms develop additional revenue streams related to environmental education, tourism and new products.

-Over the next five years, the AYERSfoundation will create agricultural learning labs with local farms using the Expeditionary Learning model.
+The AYERSfoundation creates agricultural learning labs with local farms using the Expeditionary Learning model.
 Each year, countless youth and adult participants will put their hands in the dirt to learn how the delicious food they can eat off the vines & bushes of their local farms or dug from their native soils saves energy, reduces global pollution, and promotes good health.
-The Foundation, together with its partners, will offer a full range of food-making and farm-related opportunities, including - but not limited to - indoor and outdoor vegetable growing, tending an orchard, developing culinary skills in a commercial kitchen, wood-lot stewardship, and livestock care and pasturing.
+The Foundation, together with its partners, offer a full range of food-making and farm-related opportunities, including - but not limited to - indoor and outdoor vegetable growing, tending an orchard, developing culinary skills in a commercial kitchen, wood-lot stewardship, and livestock care and pasturing.
 Staff will also teach by example how best management practices in farming and forestry can protect and even enhance the quality of our environment.

 Our programs include: